llvm/llvm-project/llvm/docs/CommandGuide/llvm-objdump.rst

 .. option:: --pretty-pgo-analysis-map

-  When using ``--symbolize-operands`` with bb-address-map and pgo-analysis-map, print analyses using same format as there analysis passes would.
-An example of pretty format, would be printing block frequencies relative to the entry block, same as BFI.
+  When using :option:`--symbolize-operands` with bb-address-map and pgo-analysis-map, print analyses using same the format as their analysis passes would.
+An example of pretty format would be printing block frequencies relative to the entry block, the same as BFI.

-  Only works when ``--symbolize-operands`` is enabled.
+  Only works when :option:`--symbolize-operands` is enabled.

 .. option:: --triple=<string>